 Types of DUI Charges in Waterloo, IL

-In Illinois, DUI charges are based on the details of your arrest, your driving background, and whether any injuries occurred.
+The type of DUI charge you face in Illinois depends on the specifics of your arrest, your prior record, and whether anyone was injured.
 Here are the DUI charge types most commonly seen in Waterloo, IL courts:

 First-Time DUI (Class A Misdemeanor)